 Resource BMPs and Measures to Minimize Impacts Topography, Geology, and Soils Sediment and erosion control measures would be implemented to minimize soil runoff.
 Water Sediment and erosion control devices would be implemented minimize soil runoff offsite and into the stormwater system.
 All work would be performed in accordance with the Fort Hamilton Stormwater Management Plan, NYSDEC SPDES General Permit for Construction Activity, and SWPPP.
-Stormwater management features would be incorporated into the design to capture and filter stormwater before discharging into the stormwater system.
+Stormwater management features would be incorporated in accordance with the applicable design standards.
 Biological All trees would be assessed prior to removal and replaced in accordance with Fort Hamilton's Tree Replacement Guidelines.
 Air Quality Utilizing equipment with alternative fuel sources may be considered (e.g. electric instead of diesel) as able.
 Continuously wetting dry on and off-road surfaces to minimize fugitive dust.